open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 Make the "Enable SIP" option checked and input the "SIP server", "User Name", "Password" fields.
 The meanings of each fields are listed below:

         SIP server: The SIP server's hostname or IP address.
-        User Name: The user name registered on the SIP server above.
+        User Name: The user name registered in the above SIP server.
-        Password: The user's corresponding password.
+        Password: The user's password.

 After the SIP settings has been done,  click the "Apply" button at the right side of the Room row to let it take effect.
-If the "Update Room Success" message shows up and the SIP information is set correctly, then SIP clients should be able to join this room via the SIP server that setted.
+If the "Update Room Success" message shows up and the SIP related information is correct, then SIP clients should be able to join this room via the registered SIP server.
 More information about SIP support of MCU can be found in section [SIP connectivity for MCU](#Conferencesection6).

-> **Note**:    The SIP enabled room can also be created through Javascript SDK.
-> There are steps in the user guide for you to follow from the main page
-> of Intel CS for WebRTC Client SDK for JavaScript.

 ## 3.6 Cluster Worker Scheduling Policy Introduction {#Conferencesection3_6}
 All workers including portals, session-agents, webrtc-agents, avstream-agents, recording-agents, audio-agents, video-agents, sip-agents in the cluster are scheduled by the cluster-manager with respect to the configured scheduling strategies in cluster_manager/cluster_manager.toml.
 For example, the configuration item "portal = last-used" means the scheduling policy of workers with purposes of "portal" are set to "last-used".
 The following built-in scheduling strategies are provided: